Guides

 attr classes property

-All the HTML classes alphabetically sorted and separated by a space.
+All the HTML classes separated by a space.

 Example: